MerosCrypto/Meros/docs/RPC/Usage.md

 # Usage

-The default Ember RPC port is 5333.
+The default Meros RPC port is 5333.
 Requests are sent as JSON, and are sent with a new line after them.
 Requests are NOT HTTP POST requests.

 Every request has three fields.
 - `module`, a string of the name of the RPC module you're trying to access There's `system`, `personal`, `merit`, `lattice`, and `network`.